 However, the predicates from this library can also be used to stay longer within the clean paradigm where non-deterministic predicates are composed from simpler non-deterministic predicates by means of conjunction and disjunction.
 While evaluating a conjunction, we might want to eliminate duplicates of the first part of the conjunction.
 Below we give both the classical solution for solving variations of (a (X), b (X)) and the ones using this library side-by-side.

-'''

-Avoid duplicates (if earlier steps),
+Avoid duplicates (of earlier steps s), distinct(a(X)),

-member(X, Xs),
+member(X, Xs), b(X)

-'''

 b(X).